domRiddle/ASF/Logging.md

 ## ASF targets

-Starting with version 2.2.1.7, in addition to standard NLog logging targets (such as `ColoredConsole` and `File` explained above), you can also use custom ASF `SteamTarget` logging target.
-As you can guess, this target uses Steam chat messages for logging ASF messages.
+Starting with version 2.2.1.7, in addition to standard NLog logging targets (such as `ColoredConsole` and `File` explained above), you can also use custom ASF logging targets.

-For maximum completeness, definition of ASF `SteamTarget` will follow NLog documentation convention.
+For maximum completeness, definition of ASF targets will follow NLog documentation convention.

 ---

 ### SteamTarget

-Writes log messages to specific SteamID, from specific Bot.
+As you can guess, this target uses Steam chat messages for logging ASF messages.
+It writes log messages to specific `steamID`, from specific `botName`.

 Supported in all environments used by ASF.